I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

 Why Use These Platforms?

 It's pretty simple.
 These platforms do much of the work for you, so rather than trying to set up your own website (to promote and sell your eBooks or courses or whatever) and having to do the whole thing from scratch, you can "piggyback" on the infrastructure provided by these online platforms.

 The platforms we are going to discuss are already proven systems.
 Most of them are well-established and get a lot of traffic.
 So, rather than trying to build your own traffic, which can be difficult, you can utilise these existing platforms to promote and sell your products (online courses, eBooks, etc.).
 Let’s take a closer look at these platforms.

-The first platform we’ll is discuss is Fiverr.
-Fiverr is quite interesting because not only can we use it as a platform to sell our products, we can also use it as a platform to help build our products.
+The first platform we’ll discuss is Fiverr.
+Fiverr is quite interesting because not only can we use it as a platform to sell our products, but we can also use it as a platform to help build our products.

 So what are the Pros of Fiverr?

 Well, it's often one of the 100 top visited websites in the US, so it gets a ton of traffic.

 What Fiverr specialises in is ‘micro’ tasks, which Fiverr calls ‘gigs’.
 On Fiverr, you could do a small job, which might be something as simple as making a video of yourself dancing to someone's favourite tune or making up a song or a poem or anything.
-Fiverr can be quite wacky, but it's an interesting site and can be rewarding, as long as you don't spend too much time doing the jobs (gigs) that put up on Fiverr.
+Fiverr can be quite wacky, but it's an interesting site and can be rewarding, as long as you don't spend too much time doing the jobs (gigs) that are put up on Fiverr.

 Fiverr was founded way back in 2009, and it's got a very diverse range of ‘gigs’ or jobs on the website.
 And although it's called Fiverr because its ‘gigs’ start at $5, you can actually buy/sell gigs up to $500 at present, depending on your ‘ranking’ on the platform.